Vine Vale

 Vine Vale is Old

 The area of Vine Vale with its easy to manage sand, flat topography, proximity to the main towns of the region and nearby streams meant it was established as productive early on.
 The current concentration of old vine material in this area is testament to that fact.
-It is also an indicator of the long serving quality and production, with some blocks avoiding times of uprooting due to economic shifts in the wine industry, especially in the transition of demand from fortified production to fine table wine.
+It is also an indicator of the long serving quality and production ability, with a number of blocks avoiding the widespread uprooting due to economic shifts in the wine industry, especially in the transition of demand from fortified production to fine table wine.
 Luckily the varieties that persisted in this area have the ability to be flexible, this has allowed them to remain in demand and in production across three centuries.

 the Hundred of Moorooroo from 1875 with Vinya Vella highlighted.
 Inset: arrow indicates section 1 and points to Vinya Vella in section 57.

-Figure 3. the Hundred of Moorooroo from 1875 with Vinya Vella highlighted.
+Figure 3.
+The Hundred of Moorooroo from 1875 with the Vinya Vella location highlighted.
 Inset: arrow indicates section 1 and points to Vinya Vella in section 57.

 Grenache is a Jewel, Old Vine is a Rare Jewel

-A range of old and notable vineyards exist in and around Vine Vale, think of Yalumba's Tricentenary vines, or Cirillo, SmallFry and Pete Schells Dominion vineayard are all in the immediate area.
+A range of old and notable vineyards exist in and around Vine Vale, think of Yalumba's Tricentenary vines, or Cirillo's 1850, and Pete Schell's Dominion vineyard to name a few in the immediate area.
 This concentration of old vineyards tells us that the conditions have been suitable for production through almost 200 years of economic changes, environmental challenges and varietal fashion swings.
+These old vine vineyards are treasures and worthy of recouperation and preservation which is an ongoing focus for us at Vinya Vella.
+We have re-structured 30 year old vines and have 5 year old baby vines which we manage and care for to outlive us and hopefully become part of the long term fabric of the Barossa Valley and Vine Vale region.

 Today there are approximately 600ha of Grenache in total in the Barossa Valley.
-If you wonder why you don’t hear so much about the variety it is probably due to the fact there are over 7700ha of Shiraz in the Barossa Valley!
+If you wonder why you don’t hear so much about the variety it is probably due to it being drowned out by more than 7700ha of Shiraz that exists in the Barossa!
+Then again if you do hear about Grenache, it must be good to speak of place and continue delivering after centuries of growth.

 Back to blog